 Back up your Windows system image

-Take the mouse pointer to the bottom right of the screen and display the charm and select Settings.
+Move the mouse pointer to the bottom right corner of the screen to show the charms and select Settings.

 Select File History.

 Select System Image Backup at the bottom left of the window.

 Specify the location where you want to save the backup.

 If you have multiple HDDs in your PC and one of them can be used as a backup disk, you can select the drive from the top "On hard disk" and use it as the backup destination.
 Specifying a normal working disk as the backup destination doesn't make much sense as a backup (because it's a backup in case the disk you're using is broken...).

 If you want to specify an external HDD or USB memory as the backup destination, select it from the bird disk above.